 Stow OH USA

 You can download a copy of this Q & A at: http://www.hennapage.com/henna/misc/tdl_labtests.pdf

-This are what a certified independent laboratory tests on Ancient SunriseŽ look like: these tests include a precise high-performance liquid chromatography measurement of lawsone content, macroscopic and microscopic examination, complete Luke II Multiresidue Screen test panels for pesticides, contaminants, adulterants and metals.
+This are what certified independent laboratory tests on Ancient SunriseŽ look like.
+Our tests include a precise high-performance liquid chromatography measurement of lawsone content, macroscopic and microscopic examination, complete Luke II Multiresidue Screen test panels for pesticides, contaminants, adulterants and metals.

 This is what another henna supplier offers customers as its laboratory test (I have removed the identifying name of the lab and seller).

 This does not show plant species, lawsone content, pesticides, additives, adulterants or metals.
 In fact, it doesn't really tell you anything.

 To be accepted as accurate and reliable, a laboratory should provide specific documentation of the methodology, and data charts that may be independently verified.